 The VI and blind musicians performed newly composed music by Dave Flynn, commissioned by Clare Arts Office, using the online audio platforms and Braille music sheets as musical aids.The orchestra were joined during the performance by the Visionaries Choir, led by Frank Kelly.
 The choir is for people from 16 years of age upwards, who are blind or visually impaired.
 Frank, himself visually impaired, has over 40 years’ experience with directing and organising choirs.

-Conducted by Bjorn Bantock, performers will include Jack Talty, piper Mark Redmond, harpist Anne-Marie O’Farrell and guitarist Niwel Tsumbu.
-VI musicians will include Frank Kelly, Rebecca Kelly and Amy Campbell.
-This ground-breaking event will be held in glór, Ennis, Co.Clare on Saturday, October 26th, 2019. at 8.00pm
+Conducted by Bjorn Bantock, performers included concertina player Jack Talty, piper Mark Redmond, harpist Anne-Marie O’Farrell and guitarist Niwel Tsumbu.
+VI musicians included Frank Kelly, Rebecca Kelly and Amy Campbell.
+This ground-breaking event was held in glór, Ennis, Co.Clare on Saturday, October 26th, 2019.

-The concert is in collaboration with Dave Flynn’s IMO, Clare Arts Office, NCBI and 3L Music.
+The concert was held in collaboration with Dave Flynn’s IMO, Clare Arts Office, NCBI and 3L Music.